 It would have been more helpful if the USG Proposal had recommended a better way for conducting the objection procedure (e.g. by recommending an alternative forum), or a specific means through which the GAC – which acts by consensus – can provide formal assistance to the Board where such objections are concerned.
 The USG Proposal fails to adequately explain why paying a fee to participate in this objection procedure abrogates national sovereignty, why it believes that it would not be “feasible” for a panel of three eminent jurists to determine questions of international law, and why the only remedy possible is deletion of the procedure.

-As to the possibility that certain national governments may block certain strings because they have been approved even though they may be considered broadly “objectionable” or, more specifically, contrary to a particular national law (but not to international law), the USG Proposal fails to demonstrate how the likely few, isolated instances of such blocking would directly lead to a problem with Internet stability or substantially detract from universal resolvability.
+As to the possibility that certain national governments may block certain strings because are broadly “objectionable” or, more specifically, contrary to a particular national law (but not to international law), the USG Proposal fails to demonstrate how the likely few, isolated instances of such blocking would directly lead to a problem with Internet stability or substantially detract from universal resolvability.

 Its recommendation that the Initial Evaluation process be amended to allow the GAC to decide whether or not a particular gTLD passes muster subverts the basis upon which ICANN functions, renders an applicant vulnerable to internal GAC politics and lobbying, and arrogates only to the GAC the right to decide what is in the “global public interest”.